pyinfra-dev/pyinfra/docs/using-operations.rst

 See :doc:`facts` for a full list of available facts and arguments.

 ..
 Important::
     Only use immutable facts in deploy code (installed OS, Arch, etc) unless you are absolutely sure they will not change.
-See: `using host facts <deploy-process.html#using-host-facts>`_.
+See: :ref:`using host facts <deploy-process#using-host-facts>`_.

 Fact Errors
 ^^^^^^^^^^^